jonnyrobots/roberts.work/_posts/2020-02-09-evolution-of-theses-developing-the-core-of-a-strategy.md

 I discovered that fees for buying shares were around £11.95 per deal, putting a £100 investment 12% down the second it was purchased.

 Managed funds however, cost nothing to invest in and each fund listed its top ten investments anyway.
-I realised I could read this list and invest in the fund with the names of the companies I'd heard of and would have invested in anyway, for free [2]!
+I realised I could read this list and invest in the fund with the names of the companies I'd heard of and would have invested in anyway, for free <sup><a href="#footnotes">[2]</a></sup>!

 `v0.1 - buy funds with the tech companies you know`